Moeyo Ken (manga): Plot

+Born in the Tama region of Musashi Province as the son of a farmer, Hijikata grows up with a strong desire to become a samurai despite his low social status.
+Known for his rebellious personality and skill with the sword, he eventually meets Kondō Isami and Okita Sōji, with whom he shares a connection through martial arts and a belief in the samurai ideal.

+As political unrest spreads throughout Japan, Hijikata and his companions travel to Kyoto and become involved in the formation of the Shinsengumi, a special police force serving the Tokugawa shogunate.
+Through strict discipline and decisive leadership, Hijikata helps transform the group into one of the most feared and respected organizations of the period.

+As conflicts between supporters of the shogunate and imperial forces intensify, the Shinsengumi faces internal struggles, political changes, and a series of battles that mark the decline of the Tokugawa regime.
+Despite the collapse of the shogunate, Hijikata remains loyal to his comrades and continues fighting according to his own ideals.

+The series portrays Hijikata's journey from a young swordsman seeking recognition to a legendary warrior, depicting his loyalty, ambition, and final struggles during the end of the samurai era.

 Publication

 Originally written by Ryōtarō Shiba based on his Moeyo Ken novel with a script by Emeru Komatsu and illustrated by Yoshiki Kanata, the manga started serialization in Shinchosha's seinen manga magazine Monthly Comic Bunch on October 21, 2021.
 After the magazine's ended its final issue on March 21, 2024, Moeyo Ken was transferred to the renewed Comic Bunch Kai, where it has been serialized since May 10, 2024.
 Shinchosha has collected its chapters into individual tankōbon volumes.
 The first volume was released on May 9, 2022.
-As of August 8, 2023, four volumes have been released.
+As of March 7, 2025, five volumes have been released.